 Crypto currencies - Detailed Guide

-There has been an enormous increase in interest in cryptocurrencies, with significant opportunities for investors.
+There has been an enormous increase in interest in cryptocurrencies, with significant opportunities (and risks) for investors.
 However, like any form of gain, the tax consequences of trading must be considered.
 In this guide, we deal with the potential implications of dealing in cryptocurrencies.

 How to treat gains and losses

-Now that we have covered gambling, there are two other ways to treat gains or losses and this depends on your trading status.
-The majority of individual investors will be trading in cryptocurrencies on a part time basis outside of their usual business or job.
-If this is the case, then cryptocurrency gains/losses will be treated as capital, meaning that gains above the annual exempt amount (£12k in 2021/22) are taxed at 20% (see rates here).
-This will need to be reported on your tax return if there are taxable gains to report, i.e. if you realised gains more than the annual exempt amount of £12k or if the total amount of funds you have realised are more than four times the capital gains annual exemption.
+There are two ways to treat gains or losses, which depend on your trading status.
+The majority of individual investors will be trading in cryptocurrencies on ad-hoc basis outside of their usual business or job.
+If this is the case, then cryptocurrency gains/losses will be treated as capital, meaning that gains above the annual exempt amount are taxed at 20% (see thresholds here and rates here).

 Criteria to qualify as trading gains/losses: